Who can apply

 - Deed to enter into a Conservation Covenant (s77 Reserves Act 1977) is used for Māori-owned land that is in General Land Title.

-The fund is administered by the Ngā Whenua Rāhui Komiti who makes recommendations to the Minister of Conservation on applications by Māori landowners to legally protect their land.
-Applications will be considered by the Komiti which meets up to four times per year.
+The fund is administered by the Ngā Whenua Rāhui Komiti who make recommendations to the Minister of Conservation on applications by Māori landowners to legally protect their land.
+Applications will be considered by the Komiti up to two times per year.

 Phone: 0800 112 771